ChEmpower

 Acquisition in 2022

-Siru Innovations is a Finnish company based in Ulvila that specializes in developing software and silicon building blocks, particularly intellectual property (IP) for graphics processing units (GPUs) produced by other firms.
-The company creates its own graphics IP and also works on software-defined radio and industrial touchscreen user interfaces.
-In addition to its product development, Siru Innovations offers professional services tailored to the software industry, positioning itself as a versatile player in the technology sector.
+Siru Innovations is a Finnish company based in Ulvila that specializes in developing software and silicon building blocks, commonly referred to as intellectual property (IP), for graphics processing units (GPUs) produced by other manufacturers.
+The firm creates its own graphics IP and also engages in the development of software-defined radio and industrial touchscreen user interfaces.
+In addition to its product offerings, Siru Innovations provides professional services tailored to the software industry, further enhancing its role as a contributor to technological advancements in graphics and user interface solutions.

 Vanguard Semiconductor